WebMD Medical Reference from the National Hospice and Palliative Care Organization

 What are advance directives?

-"Advance directive" is a general term that describes two types of
+"Advance directive" is a general term that describes two types of legal documents:

 Medical power of attorney

 These documents allow you to instruct others about your future medical care wishes and appoint a person to make healthcare decisions if you are not able to speak for yourself.
 Each state regulates the use of advance directives differently.